Production deep-dive: Polish rye and mixed-rye loaves — flour types, dough structure and baking parameters

 Why rye is a different craft

 - You do not knead rye dough — you mix it.
-High-rye dough is mixed only
+High-rye dough is mixed only until the ingredients combine.
+Working it like wheat tears the delicate pentosans and gives a sticky, "clayey" loaf (see the figure below).

-img-rye-dough-mixing). - You must sour rye dough.
+- You must sour rye dough.
 Rye flour is enzymatically lively: its α-amylase keeps attacking starch unless you stop it.
-A sourdough's low pH inactivates that amylase faster, protecting the starch so the crumb sets instead of staying gummy [c8].
+A sourdough's low pH inactivates that amylase faster, protecting the starch so the crumb sets instead of staying gummy.
 This is exactly the Hagberg falling-number story from A1-key-quality-parameters: a low falling number means high amylase and sprout-damaged or old grain, and rye runs naturally lower than wheat — which is why acidification is non-negotiable, not optional.

 This is the same acidification logic developed in A2-rye-sourdough-multi-stage and A5-sourdough-technology; here we apply it to specifically Polish loaves and the Domson flour range.